Elizabeth Fama

-Elizabeth Fama is a young adult author, best known for her book Monstrous Beauty (Farrar, Straus and Giroux Books for Young Readers, 2012), a fantasy novel for teens.
-Her third book is Plus One, which published in April 2014.
+Elizabeth Fama (born March 30, 1965) is an American young adult author, best known for her book Monstrous Beauty (Farrar, Straus and Giroux Books for Young Readers, 2012), a fantasy novel for teens.
+Her fifth publication was Plus One, which published in April 2014.

 Background

-Elizabeth attended University of Chicago Laboratory Schools.
+Fama attended University of Chicago Laboratory Schools.
 She has a BA (1985) in biology with honors from the University of Chicago, and an MBA (1991) and PhD (1996) in economics and finance from the University of Chicago Graduate School of Business.

-Elizabeth is the daughter of Eugene Fama.
-She is married to John H. Cochrane and together, they have four children.
+Fama is the daughter of Eugene Fama.
+She is married to economist John H. Cochrane and, together, they have four children.